ombulabs/blog/_posts/2020-09-16-cross-browser-mobile-webapp.markdown

 If you have an input where you want to limit the value's length, the simplest way to do that is to use the input's `maxlength` HTML attribute.
 That will limit the length disallowing the user to type more characters than expected.
 But, when typing on an Android device, it won't respect that limit.

-The first idea would be to use the `keypress` event and prevent its default behavior depending on the pressed key and the element's value length, but, since we can't relay on the `keypress` event, we had to implement another workaround using the `input` event:
+The first idea would be to use the `keypress` event and prevent its default behavior depending on the pressed key and the element's value length, but, since we can't rely on the `keypress` event, we had to implement another workaround using the `input` event:

 ```javascript
 onInputChange(e) {